Published: 5 September 2014 at 14:38

 The nomination was received following a successful bid which detailed vision and strategy, culture and mind set, entrepreneurial impact and policy and practice.

-Forming part of Anglia Ruskin’s submission were the new MedBIC, a facility hosting medical and engineering start-up firms which can tap into university expertise to help speed products to market, and the Postgraduate Medical Institute, established in partnership with the NHS.
+Forming part of Anglia Ruskin’s submission was the new MedBIC, a facility hosting medical and engineering start-up firms which can tap into university expertise to help speed products to market.
 Anglia Ruskin’s entrepreneurial activities helped to generate £30.1million in additional income in 2012/13 – an amount that has doubled in the last five years.

 Anglia Ruskin owns Ixion Holdings – a not-for-profit group of companies that aims to help individuals innovate and grow – and has forged worldwide links with associated colleges with over 10,000 students.
 The award-winning Degrees at Work scheme has also teamed up with companies and organisations such as Harrods, Barclays and the RAF.